jethornton/flexgui/docs/source/ini.rst

 Stylesheets
 -----------

-To use a built-in input stylesheet, add either:
+To use a built-in input stylesheet, add either
 ::

 	INPUT = TOUCH